Essential dimension of group schemes over a local scheme: -rational maps

 \section{$S$-rational maps}

 In this section we recall some notions about rational morphisms.
-We will put some details since the definition we give here is slightly different from classical reference as \cite[\S 2.5]{BLR} or \cite[\S 20]{EGAIV4}.
+Here $S$ will denote a general scheme.
+Starting from the next section we will add some hypotheses on it.
+We will put some details since definitions we give here are slightly different from classical references such as \cite[\S 2.5]{BLR} or \cite[\S 20]{EGAIV4}.
 We will point out the differences later on.
 We begin with the notion of schematically dominant. \begin{defi} Let $f:X\to Y$ be a morphism of schemes.
-We say that $f$ is \textit{schematically dominant} if $f^\#:\cO_Y\to f_* \cO_X$ is injective.
-If $f$ is an open immersion we say that $X$ is \textit{schematically dense} in $Y$. \end{defi} \begin{rema} If $Y$ is reduced then we recover the usual definitions of dominant and dense \cite[Proposition 11.10.4]{EGAIV3}.
+We say that $f$ is \textit{schematically dominant} if $f^{\#}:\mathcal{O}_{Y}\to f_{*} \mathcal{O}_{X}$ is injective.
+We say that $f:X\to Y$ is \textit{schematically dense} if it is schematically dominant and an open immersion. \end{defi} \begin{rema} If $Y$ is reduced then we recover the usual definitions of dominant and dense \cite[Proposition 11.10.4]{EGAIV3}.
 Without other assumptions the above definition \textit{does not} mean that a morphism is schematically dominant if and only if the schematic image is $Y$.
 This is true if the morphism is quasi-compact (see \cite[Proposition 10.30]{GW}). \end{rema} We also have the relative version. \begin{defi} Let $f:X\to Y$ be a morphism of $S$-schemes.
-We say that $f$ is $S$-dominant if, for any $s\in S$, the morphism $Y_s\to X_s$ is schematically dominant, where $Y_s:=Y\times_S\spec(k(s))$ and $X_s:=X\times_S\spec(k(s))$ are the fibres over $S$.
-If $f$ is an open immersion we say that $X$ is $S$-\textit{dense} in $Y$.
+We say that $f$ is $S$-dominant if, for any $s\in S$, the morphism $X_{s}\to Y_{s}$ is schematically dominant, where $Y_{s}:=Y\times_{S}\operatorname{Spec}(k(s))$ and $X_{s}:=X\times_{S} \operatorname{Spec}(k(s))$ are the fibers over $S$.
+If moreover $f$ is an open immersion we say that $X$ is $S$-\textit{dense} in $Y$.

 We say that $f$ is $S$-\textit{universally dominant} if it is $S'$-dominant under any base change $S'\to S$.
 In the case of an open immersion we say that $f$ is $S$-\textit{universally dense}. \end{defi}